stinkyBootsLLC/tenant-portal-2/README.md

 5. Enter Random User Security Question Validation = `'answer'`

-6. From the Tenant Dashboard report an issue, or view issues. (there is some dummy data include)
+6. From the Tenant Dashboard report an issue, or view issues. (there is some dummy data included)

 - Note: If you receive the following error.